Welcome to the Counseling Center at DigiPen! This page provides you with a brief overview of the student services we offer.

 The Counseling Center is located in the Administration Offices area on the second floor.
 To make an appointment, or for questions about Counseling Center services and policies, contact the Counseling Center at counseling[at]digipen[dot]edu or (425) 629-5015.

-The counseling center is open during Fall and Spring semesters and closed during breaks.
+The counseling center is open during Fall, Spring, and Summer semesters and closed during breaks.
 Appointments can be made Monday through Friday.
 Students are welcome to drop in, as long as their visits do not conflict with previously scheduled appointments.

 - Client Intake Form